zoolanders/documentation/src/pages/essentials-for-yootheme-pro/addons/forms/actions/email.md

 ---

+## Content

+The main content of the email is set in the Body setting where [Data Placeholders](../../dynamic#data-placeholders) are supported and recommended to display data submitted by the form.

+{% callout type="warning" %}
+At the moment there are no templates or quick actions to create this content automatically for you, it's a manual process.
+{% /callout %}

+---

 ## Attachments

 Attachments can be set as **static**, a file from the local server, or as **dynamic**, a file submitted by the user.
 Each dynamic entry is a reference to a Form Area [Upload Field](../fields/upload).